 Concretely, our warm-up datasets and the datasets used for self-improvement are sampled as disjoint subsets from the overall sample pool.
 Each warm-up dataset has a balanced composition across different \((N,\bar d,l)\) combinations, i.e., it contains equal numbers of samples for each \((N,\bar d,l)\).
 We warm up the pretrained base LLM using different warm-up datasets under different training configurations (learning rate and random seed) to obtain different initialization models.

 Next, for self-improvement, given an initialization model \(\hat\theta_0\), we select an appropriate training set of size \(nL\) together with a held-out test set such that the empirical Pass@1 accuracy of \(\hat\theta_0\) matches the target value \(V_{p_0}(\hat\theta_0)\), enabling control of the initialization performance.
 We fix the test set across all \(L\) iterations, with a test size of \(1000\).
-To mitigate the effect of class imbalance, we enforce that, for both the per-iteration training set and the test set, the number of questions in each distance class \(l\in\{-1,1,2,3\}\) is approximately balanced (up to a small tolerance); moreover, within each class, we also match (up to a small tolerance) the number of questions that are initially answered correctly by \(\hat\theta_0\).
+To mitigate the effect of class imbalance, we enforce that, for both the per-iteration training set and the test set, the number of questions in each distance class \(l\in\{-1,1,2,3\}\) is balanced; moreover, within each class, we also match the number of questions that are initially answered correctly by \(\hat\theta_0\).
 For experiments comparing easy-to-hard against the baseline, we require a different form of control.